 Requiring an extensive monitoring and reporting program designed to identify changes in water quality at representative outfalls and in receiving waters;

-Requiring that Permittees engage in the “iterative process” by continual improvement and modification of strategies, control measures, and BMPs as necessary based on analysis of monitoring data collected pursuant to the MRP to ensure that applicable WQBELs and receiving water limitations and other milestones set forth in the WMP will be achieved.
+Requiring that Permittees engage in an Adaptive Managementprocess by continual improvement and modification of strategies, control measures, and BMPs as necessary based on analysis of monitoring data collected pursuant to the MRP to ensure that applicable WQBELs and receiving water limitations and other milestones set forth in the WMP will be achieved.

 The Order is a reissuance of prior MS4 permits issued in three different counties – Orange (Order No. R8-2009-0030 as amended by No. R8-2010-0062), Riverside (Order No. R8-2010-0033), and San Bernardino (Order No. R8-2010-0036).
 The Order generally includes either similar or more stringent provisions than in the prior permits, and therefore changes to the requirements are not expected to result in any new water quality impacts on disadvantaged or tribal communities.